Posts

 Image

 A friend came by with an off-white vintage cashmere coat, and a message “do what you wish with it!”
 She knew my interest in preserving old jackets (see my post “The vintage vintage coat”).
 I examined the sample: the coat was in great condition, save one 3mm hole on the back; it was well made and maintained, the lining was impeccable.
-However, the A-line style with 3/4 length and 3/4 sleeves needed my intervention.
+However, the 3/4 length A-line silhouette with 3/4 sleeves needed my intervention.
 Lengthening the sleeves was the easiest improvement.
 But there came a dilemma: what do I lengthening them with?
 Fur?
 Contrasting fabric?
 Oh, crochet might work!
 So, I got out my yarns.
-Unexpectedly, I liked the brown acrylic crocheted into bubbles best next to the shade and smooth texture of the coat’s cashmere.
-I decided to adorn the collar as well, so there would be cohesiveness in the garment.
-The plastic buttons were old and slightly cracked and discolored by time.
+Unexpectedly, I liked the brown acrylic crocheted into bubbles best next to the light shade and smooth texture of the coat’s cashmere.
+I decided to adorn the collar as well so there would be cohesiveness in the garment.
+The plastic buttons were old, slightly cracked and discolored by time.
 Thus, I crocheted over them, making sure they sill fit into original buttonholes.
-And that hole i...
+And that hol...